otaviojava/jcassandra-book/04-cql.md

 ### List

 It is a sequence of items in the order they were added.
-For example, given a column family of readers it is possible to have a list of books.
+For example, given a column family of readers, it is possible to have a list of books.
 Like this:

 Creation of the column reader family
 ```sql